‘Class is in Session’ episode 4: MLB All-Star Game

-Class is in Session with Doug Glanville, the monthly show that explores the intersection between sports and larger society, premiered its newest episode on Marquee Sports Network.
-Presented by UI Health, this month’s episode focuses on the decision by Major League Baseball to move the All-Star Game from Atlanta to Colorado and how the Players Alliance is giving a voice to minority players and providing outreach in communities across the country.
+On episode four of Class is in Session with Doug Glanville presented by UI Health, Doug Glanville discusses the decision by Major League Baseball to move the All-Star Game from Atlanta to Colorado and how the Players Alliance is giving a voice to minority players and providing outreach in communities across the country.
+To watch the full episode, click here.

 Guests for this episode include: